Where do bush babies live?

-The lesser galago, also called a bush baby, is one of the smallest primates, about the size of a squirrel.
+The lesser galago, also called the lesser bush baby, is one of the smallest primates, about the size of a squirrel.
 Its plaintive cries and cute appearance may account for the name "bush baby."
 Bush babies have large, round eyes for good night vision and bat-like, delicate ears that enable them to track insect prey in the dark.
 As they jump through thorn bush or thick growth, they fold the ears flat against their heads to protect them.
 They fold them during rest, too.

 The bush baby enjoys a varied, seasonal diet.

 The majority of its diet is made up of what is most abundant at that time of the year, including insects, leaves, and fruit.

 Despite its small size, the bush baby produces loud, shrill cries surprisingly like those of a human baby.
 Aside from these baby-like cries, they make croaking, chattering, and clucking sounds or shrill whistles in case of danger.

 In a series of leaps, a bush baby can easily cover 10 yards in seconds.
 The tail (longer than the length of the head and body) powers the leaps made to catch prey, escape from enemies, or get around obstacles.
 The bush baby's other methods of locomotion are kangaroo-like hops or simply walking or running on four legs.
 They frequently mark their routes with urine.
 By following their own scent, they can jump onto exactly the same branches each time when they go to or from their nest.
 Males also urine-mark the boundaries of their territories and will sometimes become aggressive toward intruders.

 The tiny newborn weighs less than half an ounce.